so-dipe/receipt-recogn/README.md

 # Document Recognition

-This repo uses azure READ for document recognition.
+This repo contains code that uses azure READ for document recognition.
 It is still a work in progress. :zzz: